iotaledger/goshimmer/docs/FPC_Payload.md

 ## Optimiaztion
-+ use the outputID to define the conflict set
++ use the outputID to define the conflict set: this allows to compress all the conflicting transactions into one element (i.e., the outputID) and only reference the like one (if any).
-+ leverage monotonicity
++ leverage monotonicity: this allows to use the property so that only a subset of conflcting transactions are going to be necessary to describe the opinion of the whole conflict set.

 ## Further Questions